 Meet the Tutors

 Hello, there!
 My name is Sophia and I am the UWC Director.
 I am also a faculty member who has taught these very exciting courses: English for Academics, Composition I, Advanced Writing and Research, and Survey of Chican@ Literature II.
 I am fascinated by language – I like to take it apart, play with it, and try to understand how it works.
-I love following the rules of language and I love breaking the rules of language.
-I also enjoy reading anything and everything, and next to the Bible, I am spellbound by the dictionary.
+I like following the rules of language and breaking the rules of language.
+I enjoy reading anything and everything, and next to the Bible, I am spellbound by the dictionary.
 I have been a part of BUA since 2011, and the best part about working here is that I see students empowering themselves by learning how to navigate the complexities of language, writing, and critical thinking.
-Any given Friday night, I can be found in my kitchen, dancing with my nine-year-old doggie and cooking for my family.Sophia Botello
+Any given Friday night, I can be found in my kitchen, dancing with my ten-year-old doggie and cooking for my family.Sophia Botello